Banded matrices and ordinary differential equations

 This first post outlines some background by describing how banded matrices can be used for solving ordinary differential equations (ODEs).
 In the next post we will see how this approach can be generalised for partial differential equations.
 We will cover the following topics:

-4. Why not sparse?
+- Why not

-This is a thin wrapper around an (l + u + 1) × n matrix storing the non-zero entries of the matrix in a BLAS-like format:
+This is a thin wrapper around an (l + u + 1) × n

 A.data

-Here the columns of A.data correspond to the columns of A. The top left and bottom right corners of A.data fall off the edges of A, and so these entries are ignored.
+, and so these entries are ignored.
 They are often initialised to be 0 but may be arbitrary integers depending on what happened to be in memory when created.

 Banded matrices have a number of applications, but we focus on linear ordinary differential equations.
 Consider a simple boundary value problem of the form